feedreader/pluto.more.tools/README.md

-# pluto.tools
+# pluto.more.tools

-misc feedreader utility tools
+misc feedreader utility tools plus planet notes, links and more